 - Suffolk Superior Court — gas explosion — Represented a family whose rental property was destroyed and the marital home severely damaged.
 Wife sustained significant post-traumatic stress disorder from observing the explosion and resulting damages.
 Case settled for a significant amount of money, and a confidentiality agreement was entered into.

 - Middlesex Superior Court — Owner of two gift shops was leaving one store and heading to her other location when she was struck and dragged by a motor vehicle in the parking lot of her business.
 There were extensive injuries to her legs, requiring skin grafting.
-They settled for $300,000 for her workers’ compensation lien in excess of $150,000.
+They settled for $300,000 and a waiver of a workers’ compensation lien in excess of $150,000.

 - U.S Federal District Court, Boston — Represented a doctor from Pittsburg who was on a cruise in Russia when she was stuck in the face by a monkey knot thrown by a deckhand.
 It hit her in the face, breaking the orbit around her eye.
 Significant issues of jurisdiction arose from the ticketing material.
 The case was stayed in the federal court, submitted to arbitration and resolved by way of an arbitration award.

 - Middlesex Superior Court — Represented the estate of a woman who suffered from anaphylactic shock as a result of eating pesto that contained walnuts, which she had an allergy to.
 The case resolved by way of mediation and a confidentiality agreement.
 Ever since, there has been a significant improvement in the restaurant industry in terms of bringing food allergy awareness to the attention of the restaurant industry and servers.

 - Norfolk Superior Court – Police officer struck by motor vehicle while on road detail.
 Case settled for $600,000 plus a reduced workers’ compensation lien.